I7-Examples/Bronze/docs/source.txt

 A person can be alive or deceased.
 A person is usually alive.

 Instead of attacking the bronze gong in the presence of the beast:
-	if the glass bell is not in storage begin;
+	if the glass bell is not in Storage-Box begin;
 		say "You strike the gong and it rings very loudly, as though summoning someone out of a world three over from our own.
 Then what looks like a large dark cloud descends on the Beast and crushes the last life out of him, like a trodden grape.